D0NUT801/assembly-projects/README.md

 # Assembly projects collection

+⚠️ I AM NOT AN EXPERT IN ASM NOR DO I KNOW WHAT I AM DOING ⚠️ \
 ⚠️ Contains C code of the Assembly for no reason ⚠️ \
-⚠️ The code written for the ArmV7 architecture ⚠️
+⚠️ The code written for the Arm architecture ⚠️

 ## Index of all the projects: